 Thanks in large part to earlier detection and advances in breast cancer staging and treatment, this disease is more survivable than ever.
 That’s a trend all of us can feel good about.

-So if you’re due for screening, call to schedule a mammogram at one of our locations across the Twin Cities and in western Wisconsin.
+So if you’re due for a screening, call to schedule a mammogram at one of our locations across the Twin Cities and in western Wisconsin.
 Oftentimes, we can offer same-day and next-day appointments.

 If you have another breast health concern or are noticing any unusual symptoms, don’t ignore what you’re feeling.
 Make an appointment with a primary care doctor.
 Primary care doctors are experts in diagnosing and treating hundreds of conditions.